Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Dual Bosons, extension of EDMFT

 \section{Dual Bosons, extension of EDMFT}

-One can apply ideas similar to those of the dual fermions for DMFT to EDMFT. \cite{Rubtsov_etal_2012} As discussed in section \ref{sec:EDMFT}, the nonlocal part of the EDMFT is not limited to the hopping term, but also includes the interaction. \cite{Si_Smith_1996} For this problem, the action can be written as:
+One can apply ideas similar to those of the dual fermions for DMFT to EDMFT. \cite{Rubtsov_etal_2012} As discussed in section \ref{sec:EDMFT}, the nonlocal part of the EDMFT is not limited to the hopping term, but also includes interaction terms. \cite{Si_Smith_1996} For this problem, the action can be written as:

-The next step is to introduce a Hubbard-Stratonovich transformation as in the dual fermion formulation for the nonlocal bilinear term for the kinetic energy.
+The next step is to introduce a Hubbard-Stratonovich transformation as in the dual fermion formulation for the nonlocal bilinear term of the kinetic energy.
 In addition, the nonlocal density-density potential energy term is decoupled by another Hubbard-Stratonovich transformation for the bosonic charge density.
-In keeping with the dual fermion method parallel, the original fermion degrees of freedom, and the bosonic charge density can formally be integrated out exactly, yielding a new effective potential given by the vertices of the impurity model.
+In parallel with the dual fermion method, the original fermionic degrees of freedom, and the bosonic charge density can formally be integrated out exactly, yielding a new effective potential given by the vertices of the impurity model.
 The action becomes

-Similar to the dual fermions, the potential of the dual variables can be expanded and truncated at finite order via the vertex functions of the impurity problem.
-Perturbative methods can be used to solve the effective problem expressed in term of the dual variables.
+Similar to the dual fermions, the potential of the dual variables can be expanded and truncated at finite order of the vertex functions of the impurity problem.
+Perturbative methods can be used to solve the effective problem expressed in terms of the dual variables.
 The method has been applied to problems with nonlocal interaction, such as the extended Hubbard model and models with long range Coulomb coupling. \cite{vanLoon_etal_2014,Stepanov_etal_2016,vanLoon_etal_2016,Vandelli_etal_2020,Peters_etal_2019,vanLoon_etal_2014}

-The algorithm of dual bosons method is summarized in Fig. \ref{fig:df_algorithm}
+The algorithm of the dual bosons method is summarized in Fig.~\ref{fig:db_algorithm}.